West Palm Beach nonprofit supporting families battling cancer

 POST was there for Elijah Holland and his family when he was first diagnosed with cancer.

-"We did three and a half years of treatment for his initial leukemia the first year is an absolute bear,” said Jay Holland, Elijah’s father.
-“It's overwhelming that any child gets through it and then two and half years of maintenance and by God’s grace we were free from cancer for four years.”
+"We did three-and-a-half years of treatment for his initial leukemia.
+The first year is an absolute bear," Jay Holland, Elijah's father, said.
+"It's overwhelming that any child gets through it and then two-and-a-half years of maintenance and by God's grace we were free from cancer for four years."

 But the cancer came back.

-"People ask how is it when you find out your child has cancer.
-I'll say the first time around, it’s like getting hit by a bus that you never expected,” said Jay Holland.
-“The second time, hearing that word re-lapse, the thing you've been dreading every day has come true, and it takes a lot to just walk forward."
+"People ask how is it when you find out your child has cancer?
+I'll say the first time around, it's like getting hit by a bus that you never expected," Holland said.
+"The second time, hearing that word relapse, the thing you've been dreading every day has come true, and it takes a lot to just walk forward."

 This time, at 13 years old, Elijah's diagnosis was poor.